UAS Space Review

 • Student-facing hub, University Offices

 The University Offices at Wellington Square will be transformed into a central, easily accessible hub for students.
 This will improve the visibility of central student services and increase collaboration between student-facing teams, in support of the student experience.
-It will include closely affiliated teams, such as the Alumni Office.
 Oxford SU will also be provided with a new home in the Examination Schools.

 • Senior officers and external-facing hub, Radcliffe Humanities